stm605/control-repo/README.md

 4. Navigate to the **Nodes > Classification** page
  - Click on the **PE Master** group
  - Click the **Classes** tab
- - Add the `puppet_enterprise::profile::master`
+ - Scroll down to the `puppet_enterprise::profile::master` class.
+If it is not in the list, you will have to create it.
-    - Set the `r10k_remote` to the SSH URL from the front page of your GitHub repo
+    - Set the `r10k_remote` to the HTTPS URL from the front page of your GitHub repo
     - Set the `r10k_private_key` parameter to `/etc/puppetlabs/puppetserver/ssh/id-control_repo.rsa`
  - **Commit** your changes
-5. On your Puppet master
+5. On your Puppet master (in your ssh session)
  - Run:

     ~~~